 - Which English placement test should I take?

-- What kind of test is the ACCUPLACER?
+- What is the ESL Assessment?

-- How is my placement test scored?
+- How is my ESL assessment scored?

 - I completed the ESL program at my high school (or at another college).
 Why do I have to take ESL classes here?